-Are you looking for the ultimate guide to visiting New York in winter?
-This article has everything you need to know about winter in New York.
+Looking for the ultimate guide to visiting New York in winter?
+I have created this article to help you plan your winter trip to New York City.

-New York is a land of big dreams, tons of people, and magical winters.
+New York City is a land of big dreams, tons of people, and magical winters.
 While summer, spring, and fall in New York are fantastic as well, there are so many special things to do while visiting New York in winter.

-Terrence was actually born and raised in New York City, so he knows all that there is to know about winter in NYC (and, of course, the rest of the year as well).
-And Victoria has made countless trips to the famous Big Apple too.
+Terrence was born and raised in New York City, so he knows all there is to know about winter in NYC (and, of course, the rest of the year as well).
+I have made countless trips to the famous Big Apple too.

 Table of Contents